top of page

 When keys are clacking I see a focussed, engaged student.

-I'm often tempted to compare my sessions to music lessons.
+1. I'm often tempted to compare writing sessions to music lessons.
 For example:

 Parent: My daughter loves writing so much.
-She's trying to write a novel.
+She's twelve and she's trying to write a novel.

 Me: Great!
 She probably needs a writing coach, don't you think?